 It’s also helpful to consume plenty of salads with cucumbers and tomatoes.
 Tomatoes actually have their own special kind of vitamin C that can save someone’s immune system and give them extra support when fighting pathogens.
 Add spinach, mache, butter lettuce, or another leafy green of choice.
 Sprouts and microgreens are an especially amazing addition.
 Throw some raw onion and raw garlic into your salads for powerful bacterial-killers, and bring in as much fresh thyme, oregano, rosemary, and sage as you can for their incredible assistance in healing bacterial issues.
 If you enjoy avocado, you can add some slices of that too.
 You can read about the undiscovered physical, spiritual, and emotional healing benefits of each of this powerhouse foods in Life-Changing Foods, which also includes 50 wonderful healing recipes.

-The most miraculous food to include when fighting acid reflux is celery juice, which you can learn more about and get the recipe for in Thyroid Healing.
+The most miraculous food to include when fighting acid reflux is celery juice, which you can learn more about and get the recipe for in Celery Juice.
 Drinking a 16oz glass of straight celery juice (don’t add anything else to it for best results) every morning on an empty stomach restores the glands in the stomach that produce the seven-blend hydrochloric acid.
 There are undiscovered subgroups of mineral salts in celery juice that contribute to this process and ensure the hydrochloric acid is produced.
 Even drinking four to eight ounces of celery juice every morning can do wonders in healing acid reflux and heartburn.
 If you are experiencing bad acid reflux, you can even do two 16oz glasses of straight celery juice a day, one in the morning and one in the afternoon or before dinner.

 Eating a diet full of fruits and vegetables will naturally support you in your fight against the bacteria causing acid reflux.
 In truth, fruit is the most amazing antibacterial and liver healing food available to us.
 However, there are additional things we can do to fight the pathogen, such as including the following supplements.
 Goldenseal, elderberry tea, cat’s claw, and oregano oil are all incredible antibacterials that can be included on a regular or semi-regular basis.
 You can also consider licorice root tincture or tea and olive leaf because these herbs fight bacteria and help eliminate the gas that the bacteria produces that medical communities are unaware of.
 Another wonderful antibacterial is aloe vera.
 You can make aloe vera water, which is the most powerful way to have aloe, or drink aloe vera juice, or you can even cut open an aloe vera leaf, scoop out the gel and eat that directly.